furrykef/nesadpcm/README.md

 First, load your sample in Audacity.
 Then, in the bottom-left corner of your screen, click the "Project Rate (Hz)" and type in the playback rate of the engine.
 For instance, if you're using the engine's maximum playback rate, type 6236.

-Next, go to `File->Export...`, then _before_ you save, click the `Options...` button in the dialog box.
+Next, go to `File->Export...`, then _before_ you save, set "Save as type" to "Other uncompressed files", then click the `Options...` button in the dialog box.
 Choose "RAW (header-less)" for the header and "VOX ADPCM" for the encoding.
 Now save your file and voila!

+Sometimes this may produce a dialog box claiming an error of "No error".
+Don't worry; it probably still worked fine.